rares-vsl/ecodocumentation/my-website/docs/analysis/business_requirements.md

      2. The admin toggles the threshold switch for a resource.
      3. The system enables the input field for the selected resource.
      4. The admin enters a numeric threshold.
-     5. The admin repeats steps 2–4 for each applicable resource.
-     6. The admin clicks the "Done" button.
+     5. The admin clicks the "Done" button.
-     7. The system validates the data.
+     6. The system validates the data.
-     8. The system saves the thresholds.
+     7. The system saves the thresholds.
    - **Alternative Path:**
      - The admin sets the threshold only for a subset of the available resources.
    - **Exception Scenario:**